oliverservin/hey-world/drafts/landing-prompt.md

 ---

+If you don’t have testimonials or social proof yet, that’s perfectly fine.
+Focus on making your product’s value clear, and invite visitors to try it or join your early access list.
+As you get feedback from users, you can update your landing page with quotes or data points that show your product’s impact.

 I made a few manual changes to adjust it to my taste, but overall, the changes were minimal.

 ## Reflections on the Process